rutuja-thorve/Excel-Sales-and-Finance-Analytics/README.md

-#Sales And Financial Report For AtliQ Hardware :
+📈Sales And Financial Report For AtliQ Hardware :

 💻AtliQ Business Model :
 It's a Hardware company that sell peripherals